jenineharris/foundation-biostat-2020/README.md

 * Read Harris Chapter 3 sections 3.6-3.8
 * Watch Chapter 3 videos (as needed)
     + Plots for two categorical variables https://youtu.be/rbufQOkMKp0
+    + Plots for one categorical and one continuous variable https://youtu.be/f2_04owTHSQ
 * Read Criado-Perez Chapters 4 & 5 (optional/recommended)
 * Obtain materials for Statistics in the Wild project and make a plan